- 2-1/2 cups butter, softened

 - 1 teaspoon salt

-- In a large bowl, cream butter and sugar.
-Add the eggs, milk and vanilla; mix well.
-Combine the flour, baking powder and salt; gradually add to creamed mixture, beating just until combined.
+- In a large bowl, cream butter and sugar until light and fluffy.
+Beat in eggs, milk and vanilla.
+In another bowl, whisk 7-1/2 cups flour, baking powder and salt; gradually beat into creamed mixture, adding additional flour if necessary.
 Divide dough into four 2-cup portions.
-Cover and refrigerate.
+Refrigerate, covered, until needed.

 - Basic Cookie Dough may be used to prepare the following recipes: Crumb-Topped Date Bars, Cherry Surprise Cookies, Chocolate Mallow Cookies or Jelly Sandwich Cookies.
 Yield: 8 cups.